 The Suburban Housing Incentive Program (SubHIP) Pilot recommends criteria that would facilitate and incentivize the production of regionally affordable housing in Priority Development Areas (PDAs) located in Solano County cities with access to regional transit services.
-When this SubHIP pilot was developed, it initially focused on three cities with adopted PDA plans that also met or were about to meet the four state housing laws required by MTC/ ABAG's new regional HIP program.
+When this SubHIP pilot was developed, it initially focused on three cities with adopted PDA plans that also met or were about to meet the four state housing laws required by MTC/ABAG's new regional HIP program.
 All three cities, Fairfield, Suisun City and Vacaville now meet the four state housing laws.

-STA is working with the cities of Fairfield and Vacaville to identify two affordable housing projects with developer partners that meet the recommended SubHIP pilot criteria.
+STA is working with the cities of Fairfield and Vacaville to identify two affordable housing projects with developer partners, one located in each city, that meet the recommended SubHIP pilot program criteria.
+Combined, these projects would result in over 800 housing units being produced with over 350 units being affordable units - low or very low.
 STA was successful in requesting MTC/ABAG allocate \$4 million of the \$5 million regional set aside funds for the SubHIP to enable this pilot to work; STA will be working with eligible projects to utilize the awarded funds.